RoboTron-Drive: All-in-One Large Multimodal Model for Autonomous Driving: Experiment

 \subsection{Main Results}

-We compare \name{} with current state-of-the-art models and report the result in all six benchmarks.
-As depicted in Tab.~\ref{tab:sota}, \name{} surpasses the previous works across all benchmarks, such as a remarkable increase of \textbf{+4.91} in MAPLM and \textbf{+26.17} in NuInstruct.
-It is worth noting that the specialist LLMs (\eg{} CODA-VLM\cite{li2024automated}, InternVL4Drive-v2\cite{li2024driving}) trained on specific datasets have shown excellent performance on specific tasks.
-However, by utilizing extensive multi-type information from multiple real-world AD datasets, \name{} not only simultaneously accomplishes all tasks in real scenarios but also outperforms all specialist models.
-This highlights our model's ability to deliver an all-in-one solution by effectively leveraging a wide range of autonomous driving data and tasks.
+\paragraph{General capabilities.} We compare \name{} with current state-of-the-art models and report the results in all six benchmarks.
+As depicted in Tab.~\ref{tab:sota}, \name{} surpasses the previous works across all benchmarks, achieving remarkable improvements such as \textbf{+4.91} in MAPLM and \textbf{+26.17} in NuInstruct.
+It is worth noting that specialist LMMs trained on specific datasets have shown excellent performance on specific tasks.
+However, by utilizing extensive multi-type information from multiple datasets, \name{} not only simultaneously accomplishes all tasks in real scenarios but also outperforms all specialist models.
+This underscores our model's capability to provide a comprehensive solution by efficiently utilizing diverse AD data and tasks.
+Furthermore, \name{} demonstrates superior performance compared to zero-shot models such as GPT-4o~\cite{hurst2024gpt4o}, LLaVA-OV~\cite{li2024llava}, and \name{}-Zero. \name{}-Zero, a variant of our model without fine-tuning on AD data, serves as a baseline.
+Since these models are not fine-tuned on multi-view videos and AD data, their performance is notably poor in related tasks, such as NuInstruct.
+To validate the effectiveness of our perspective-aware prompt and AD dataset, we enhanced LLaVA-OV by equipping it with the prompt and fine-tuning it on our augmented datasets.
+The resulting model Drive-OV shows substantial improvements across all benchmarks, highlighting the compatibility of our prompt and dataset.
+Drive-OV is pre-trained on a significant amount of videos, while LingoQA is confined to simple scene understanding and action description tasks.
+Consequently, Drive-OV demonstrates performance comparable to \name{} in LingoQA.
+However, on more complex datasets involving detection and grounding tasks like DriveLM and NuInstruct, \name{} outperforms Drive-OV.
+This highlights our multi-capability pre-trained model has greater potential to process complex AD scenes, with Fig.~\ref{fig:fig_example} illustrating a practical application in Nuinstruct.